Macro-economic Dependencies on Ocean Ecosystems

 Input-output analysis

 Input-output analysis provides the framework for tracing dependencies through supply chains.
-Building on the supply and use tables described in TG-3.3 Economic Activity Relevant to the Ocean, symmetric input-output tables enable calculation of:
+Building on the supply and use tables described in TG-3.3 Economic Activity Relevant to the Ocean, symmetric input-output tables enable calculation of the linkages summarised in Table 3.5.1 below.

 The Statistical Framework for Measuring the Sustainability of Tourism (SF-MST) notes that indirect effects "can be estimated, often using input-output modelling techniques" and that the entries in accounts "are organized to connect to entries for these other industries"[16].
 The same principle applies to ocean economy accounts: their integration with national supply and use tables enables tracing of supply chain dependencies.